gulpjs/vinyl-fs/README.md

 Default: `true`

+##### `options.encoding`

+Optionally transcode from the given encoding.
+The default is `'utf8'`.
+We use [iconv-lite], please refer to its Wiki for a list of supported encodings.
+You can set this to `false` to avoid any transcoding, and effectively just pass around raw binary data.

+Type: `String` or `Boolean`

+Default: `'utf8'`

 ##### `options.sourcemaps`

 Enables sourcemap support on files passed through the stream.
 Will load inline sourcemaps and resolve sourcemap links from files.